Vertiv Company Profile

 This profile is descriptive issuer-level analysis.
 Methodology and non-advisory boundaries are documented in Analytics Methodology & Data Policy.

-Power and cooling node
+Power and cooling role

 Facility infrastructure contrast